microsoftgraph/msgraph-sdk-powershell/src/Mail/beta/docs/Microsoft.Graph.Beta.Mail.md

 If you intend a new folder to be hidden, you must set the isHidden property to true on creation.

 ### [New-MgBetaUserMailFolderChildFolder](New-MgBetaUserMailFolderChildFolder.md)
-Use this API to create a new child mailFolder.
-If you intend a new folder to be hidden, you must set the isHidden property to true on creation.
+Create a new mailSearchFolder in the specified user's mailbox.

 ### [New-MgBetaUserMailFolderChildFolderMessage](New-MgBetaUserMailFolderChildFolderMessage.md)
 Use this API to create a new Message in a mailfolder.

 ### [New-MgBetaUserMailFolderChildFolderMessageAttachment](New-MgBetaUserMailFolderChildFolderMessageAttachment.md)
-Use this API to create a new Attachment.
+Use this API to add an attachment to a message.
 An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
+You can add an attachment to an existing message by posting to its attachments collection, or to a new \nmessage that is being drafted, or created and sent on the fly.

 ### [New-MgBetaUserMailFolderChildFolderMessageExtension](New-MgBetaUserMailFolderChildFolderMessageExtension.md)
 Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.